500 years after Martin Luther's excommunication: A chance for ecumenical Christianity | DW | 03.01.2021

 The first major schism of the Catholic Church was made official in 1521.
 The pope excommunicated the initiator of the Reformation, Martin Luther.
-He had referred to the pontiff as the 'Antichrist.'
+The monk had referred to the pontiff as the "Antichrist."

 The German city of Worms is scheduled to become the setting for multimedia events throughout the year marking 'The Luther Moment'